microshare/microshare.github.io/docs/2/general-user/meet-microshare/demo.md

 ---
 layout: docs
 title: Demo
-description: Our demo dashboards are not using real data and are provided solely for demo purposes.
+description: Our demo dashboards do not use real data and are provided solely for demo purposes.
 toc: true
 ---

 ## Demo Dashboards

-You want to see how Microshare's dashboards looks like ?
+You want to see what Microshare's dashboards looks like?

 Please take a look to our [Demo Apps](https://dapp.microshare.io/guest/5eaaff443d0000e446d39ff0#null), you will have access to few of our dashboards.
 As seen in the graphic below, you have access to many apps. <br>